Tennis Opportunities for Juniors in Manitoba

 Tennis Manitoba is offering programs for kids where they will learn and play tennis in a fun and interactive way.
 Our kids programs follow Progressive Tennis guidelines, which is a scaled-down version of tennis that ensures earlier success for children by using modified racquets, balls and nets.

-Welcome to the Rogers Rookie Tour, a national program that bridges the gap between entry-level tennis and the provincial competitive junior circuit.
+Join the Rogers First Set Tour – Rookie, a national program that bridges the gap between entry-level tennis and the provincial competitive junior circuit

 Taking Tennis Lessons